Clinical Trials

 For additional information regarding clinical research trials with Dr Scott D. Levenson and Dr Roger M. Kao, please call 650-596-8800, ext.
 19.

-Clinical Research With Dr Scott Levenson, Dr Roger Kao, and Dr Adrienne Nguyen, MD
+Clinical Research With Dr Scott Levenson and Dr Roger Kao

 Dr. Scott Levenson has participated in clinical research trials since 1991 in more than 100 studies at University of California San Francisco, Kaiser San Francisco, and in Redwood City, CA. These studies have involved the following conditions: heartburn, erosive esophagitis, peptic ulcer disease, H. Pylori, dyspepsia, Crohns disease, ulcerative colitis, irritable bowel syndrome, diarrhea, C. difficile, gastric cancer, colon cancer, and others.